Raquele-Crotti/Splurty/README.md

 * [Contact](#contact)

 ## General info
-A spunky first project in UC Berekely's Coding Bootcamp program.
+A spunky first project in UC Berkeley's Coding Bootcamp program.
 Splurty is a fully-functioning web application that generates random quotes from Ruby on Rails database to display on homepage.
 Users are able to contribute their own quotes in a bootstrap modal pop-up form to add to database.
 App also features well-designed about page, nav bar, footer, hyperlinks and photo of author.</h3>

 ## Technologies